psailamul/Allen_Brain_Observatory/README.md

 	If error occur due to path issue use this `export PYTHONPATH=$PYTHONPATH:$(pwd)`

-TODO: Fill this out and provide a How-To for creating datasets.
+TODO @pachaya: Fill this out and provide a How-To for creating datasets.